Apply: United Nations Young Professionals Programme 2023 (YPP) for Talented Individuals

 - Your application will be screened to determine if you are eligible for the examination in the exam subject you applied for.

-- If more than 40 applicants from the same country apply for the same exam area, those applicants will be further screened and ranked by a Human Resources Officer according to points given for the following additional qualifications: highest level of education completed, knowledge of official UN languages, and relevant work experience.
+- Suppose more than 40 applicants from the same country apply for the same exam area.
+In that case, those applicants will be further screened and ranked by a Human Resources Officer according to points given for the following additional qualifications: highest level of education completed, knowledge of official UN languages, and relevant work experience.

 - Please be aware that many potential applicants do not pass the screening stage due to incomplete or inaccurate applications.